rennanbhz/carrefour-cash-flow/README.md

 # Fluxo de Caixa - Carrefour

-This is the REST API for Carrefour.
-It includes all operations that supports the management of Cash Flow.

 Esta é uma API REST para o teste do projeto Carrefour.
 Inclui todas as operações que suportam o gerenciamento de um fluxo de caixa.